-- Schedule a presentation at least 2 weeks before the last official class day of the semester, with presentation to be held no later than 1 week before the last official class day of the semester. - Submit all completed materials to preceptor and faculty advisor no later than one week before the last official class day of the semester. - Submit all final materials to APE Director no later than 5 PM on the last official class day of the semester, including student evaluation and Summary/E-zine article - Ensure that faculty advisor and preceptor submit evaluations no later than 5 PM on the last official class day of the semester
+- Schedule a presentation at least 2 weeks before the last official class day of the semester, with presentation to be held no later than 1 week before the last official class day of the semester. - Submit all completed materials to preceptor and faculty advisor no later than one week before the APE presentation. - Submit all final materials on Sakai no later than 5 PM on the last official class day of the semester, including student evaluation and Summary/E-zine article - Ensure that faculty advisor and preceptor submit evaluations are submitted no later than 5 PM on the last official class day of the semester